npm/npm/doc/json.md

 If you specify an "engines" field, then npm will require that "node" be somewhere on that list.
 If "engines" is omitted, then npm will just assume that it works on node.

+You can also use the "engines" field to specify which versions of npm are capable of properly installing your program.
+For example:

+    { "engines" : { "npm" : "~1.0.20" } }

 ## preferGlobal